JBroks/booksy-reviews/README.md

 - **Search bar** - search bar that enables users to search any book by type, genre, title, author etc.

-- **Comment counter** - javascript function added that re-counts comments.
+- **Comment counter** - JavaScript function added that re-counts comments.

 ### Features left to implement